Sweet and Sour Pork

 Sweet and Sour Pork is the perfect choice for your next Chinese Dinner at home.
 Tender pieces of seared pork.
 Pineapple, carrots, and bell peppers all come together in a sweet and savory sauce.
 Click to Tweet

 We love making our own Chinese dinners at home, and this Sweet and Sour Pork recipe is the perfect Main Course.
 Tender pieces of Seared Pork.
 Pineapple Chunks.
-Carrots, bell peppers, and onions, all come together in a sweet and savory sauce.
+Carrots, bell peppers, and onions, all mixed together in a sweet and savory sauce.

-Ingredients Needed to Make Sweet and Sour Pork
+Ingredients for Sweet and Sour Pork

-• green bell pepper
+• green and red bell peppers

 • sweet onion